Yohh/obsidian-simple-sketch/README.md

 1. Open Obsidian and navigate to the settings.
 2. Go to the "Community plugins" section and enable the "Simple Sketch" plugin.
 3. Once enabled, you will see a new ribbon icon with a pencil and ruler.
-4. Click on the ribbon icon to open the Simple Sketch view.
+4. Click on the ribbon icon to open the Simple Sketch view \
+   **or**\
+   Right-click on an image file and select `open with simple sketch`
 5. In the Simple Sketch view, you can:
     - Draw freehand sketches.
     - Generate shapes like lines, rectangles, and ellipses.